exyte/Chat/README.md

 ```
 By default the built-in MediaPicker will be auto-customized using the most logical colors from chatTheme.
 But you can always use `mediaPickerTheme` in a similar fashion to set your own colors.

-### makes sense only for built-in message view
-`avatarSize` - the default avatar is a circle, you can specify its diameter here
-`tapAvatarClosure` - closure to call on avatar tap
-`messageUseMarkdown` - use markdown (e.g. ** to make something bold) or not
-`messageUseStyler` - pass a function that converts the message's `String` to the styled `AttributedString`
-`showMessageTimeView` - show timestamp in a corner of the message
-`messageLinkPreviewLimit` - limit the maximum number of link previews per message
-`linkPreviewsDisabled` - completely disable message link previews
-`setMessageFont` - pass custom font to use for messages

-### makes sense only for built-in input view
-`setAvailableInput` - hide some buttons in default InputView.
-Available options are:
-    - `.full` - media + text + audio
-    - `.textAndMedia`
-    - `.textAndAudio`
-    - `.textOnly`

 <img src="https://raw.githubusercontent.com/exyte/media/master/Chat/pic2.png" width="300">